yaakovyitzchak/awtsmoos/README.md

 .eval

 -- just type .eval, then a space, then any javascript u want, can access global variables, for example to set the speed of the player to a higher number [make sure its a root of 64] do something like .eval pl.speed = 8

+--for Beis Hameekdawsh game [works on mobile], similar, WASD to move or the movement pad, Space to jump

 From page at https://yaakovyitzchak.github.io/reebooyaw/